-Do you want to know how you can troubleshoot the errors on a WordPress blog?
+Do you want to know how you can troubleshoot errors on a WordPress-powered blog or website?

 People troubleshoot error on WordPress because of one or more errors that their website or blog encounter.
 If you don’t know how to fix the WordPress error, it is advised that you troubleshoot it as shown in this guide.